splunk/observability-workshop/docs/smartagent/prep.md

         ------------------------------------------------------------------------

-        This plan was saved to: devops-plan.out
+        This plan was saved to: observability-plan.out

-        To perform exactly these actions, run the following command to apply: terraform apply "devops-plan.out"
+        To perform exactly these actions, run the following command to apply: terraform apply "observability-plan.out"
         ```

     If there are no errors in the output and terraform has created your output file, you can start the apply phase of Terraform.
 This will create the AWS/EC2 instance.